herflis/concepts-temp/content/simple-approval.md

 # Indicating roles and permissions

 It is important to differentiate roles like editor, approver and so on.
-The process works the best if permissions are defined correctly and the whole process is tailor made to the business logic.
+Approval feature works best if permissions are defined correctly and the whole process is tailor made to the business logic.

 # steps
 [possible illustration of the steps could be something like that](https://images.ctfassets.net/fo9twyrwpveg/1EQtohKijakksU2KwS262w/69c5b114908eba58787c29ce1d1ad737/Step_11.png?fm=jpg&fl=progressive&q=90&w=2156)